labforge/openocd/README.md

 # Labforge OpenOCD port

 This is a modified version of [OpenOCD-0.11](https://openocd.org/) that adds support for the Toshiba TMPV770-series (aka.
-Visconti5), that is used in [Labforge Bottlenose 2, ICTN, and AMPA products](http://labforge.ca/).
+Visconti5), which is used in [Labforge Bottlenose 2, ICTN, and AMPA products](http://labforge.ca/).

-Due to export issues, we could not procure the suggested [debug probe](https://www.dts-insight.co.jp/product/ice-jtag/adviceluna2/index.html) for the early tape-out and instead build our interfacing from scratch using OpenOCD.
+Due to export issues, we could not procure the suggested [debug probe](https://www.dts-insight.co.jp/product/ice-jtag/adviceluna2/index.html) for the early tape-out and instead build our interfacing using OpenOCD.

 Since some processor features vary widely from what other existing SoCs implementations offer in OpenOCD.
-We decided to fork OpenOCD for now, rather than, providing an upstream changes.
+We decided to fork OpenOCD rather than providing upstream changes.
 We are happy to assist anyone who would like to merge these upstream and reconcile the different semihosting implementations between "our" Cortex-R4 and what was present in OpenOCD @ 0.11.

 ## Major differences
  * [ARM Cortex-R4 semihosting support](https://developer.arm.com/documentation/dui0471/g/Bgbjjgij)